Skip to main content

 }

-If your stream/timer should only be removed when the app shuts down, you can call store.disposeProps(); when the app finishes.
-This will automatically close/cancel/ignore all stream related objects, timers and futures in the props, and then also remove them from there.
+If the stream or timer should only be removed when the app shuts down, call store.disposeProps() when the app finishes.
+This will close, cancel, or ignore all stream-related objects, timers, and futures in the props, and then remove them.

 Stream<QuerySnapshot> stream = query.snapshots();

-2. Don't use streams or timers directly in widgets (not in the Connector widget, and not in the dumb-widget).
+2. Never use streams or timers directly in widgets.

-3. Create actions to start and cancel streams and timers, and call them when necessary.
+3. Create actions to start and cancel streams and timers, and call those actions when needed.

-4. The stream/timer callback should dispatch actions to put the snapshot data into the store state.
+4. The stream or timer callback should dispatch actions to put incoming data into the Redux state.